Paint Calculator

 - Should I subtract windows and doors?

-- You can subtract large openings if you want a tighter estimate.
-Many people leave openings as 0 and use a waste allowance instead, especially if there will be touch-ups and cut-ins.
+- You can subtract large openings for a tighter estimate.
+Many leave openings as 0 and use a waste allowance instead, especially if there are touch-ups and cut-ins.

 - Why is my paint coverage different from the default?

 - Coverage depends on the product, sheen, substrate, and wall texture.
-The most accurate value is the coverage listed on your paint can or product datasheet.
+The most accurate value is on your paint can or product datasheet.